What Is Gongfu Tea? A Beginner Guide to the Chinese Tea Ceremony

 Gaiwan or Small Teapot

 The gaiwan (盖碗) — a lidded bowl — is the most versatile gongfu brewing vessel.
-It works with every type of tea, it's easy to clean, and it gives you complete control over steeping time.
-A small Yixing clay teapot is the other classic option, though those are typically dedicated to one type of tea since the clay absorbs flavor.
+It works with every type of tea and gives you complete control over steeping time.
+A small Yixing clay teapot is the other classic option.

 Fair Cup (Cha Hai)